technout/tts_gtk/README.md

 Extract the files and run tts_gtk.py from the project directory (form the command line: ```python3 /path/to/file/tts_gtk.py```)

-Good to know: tts_gtk.py needs read and write access to the directory it is placed.
-It makes an audio sub directory for making (temporary) audio files.
+Good to know: tts_gtk.py needs read and write access to /home/{current_user}/python/ttsgui/audio/ This working directory can be changed in line 70

 License
 -------